 - Glue on symbols for the language you will be modeling inside the flap.

 - Make the ‘thank you’ symbol removable if you have nonverbal children using picture exchange.

-Students can request to open the color present, respond with ‘thank you’ after receiving the toy inside, and have fun playing!
-This was such a fun activity for my students, we played it almost every session all December long.
+Students request to open the color present, respond with “thank you” after receiving the toy inside and have fun playing with the item while others take their turns.
+This was so fun for my students, they requested it daily!